TomDamri1/color-picker-project/README.md

 - Clone the project
 - cd into the color-picker-project folder
-- Open your terminal and use the command:
+- Open your terminal and use the commands:
     ```bash
     npm install
     npm start